 We do know that Dying Light 2 will feature Microtransactions because of its ESRB Rating; however, they might be limited to Multiplayer only with stuff such as cosmetics and skins, but we will make sure to ask Techland about this and keep you updated with more Dying Light 2 News.

-With the release of the game half a year away, there’s still so much that we don’t know and so much to be excited about.
+With the release of the game half a year away, there’s still so much that we don’t know, and so much to be excited for?
 What do you think of what’s been revealed so far?